-All record holders of FNF Group stock as of the close of business on April 16, 2018 are entitled to vote.
-As of the close of business on that day, 274,588,956 shares of FNF Group stock were issued and outstanding and eligible to vote.
+All record holders of our common stock as of the close of business on April 15, 2019 are entitled to vote.
+As of the close of business on that day, 274,856,177 shares of our common stock were issued and outstanding and eligible to vote.
 Each share is entitled to one vote on each matter presented at the annual meeting.

-If you hold your FNF Group shares through a broker, bank or other nominee, you are considered a "beneficial owner," and you will receive separate instructions from the nominee describing how to vote your shares.
+If you hold your shares of FNF common stock through a broker, bank or other nominee, you are considered a "beneficial owner," and you will receive separate instructions from the nominee describing how to vote your shares.
 As the beneficial owner, you have the right to direct your nominee on how to vote your shares.
 Beneficial owners may also vote their shares in person at the annual meeting after first obtaining a legal proxy from their nominees by following the instructions provided by their nominees, and presenting the legal proxy to the election inspectors at the annual meeting.